Kokosing Gap Trail: History

 Opened in 1991, the 10 ft wide paved trail was designed for bicycling, walking and rollerblading.
 The trail begins in Mt.
-Vernon's Phillips Park, where a large gravel parking area has been constructed.
-From there the trail follows Knox County’s scenic Kokosing River and surrounding countryside.
-Forested hills, wetlands, family farms, and the river itself offer pleasant scenery, and many opportunities for photography.
-The trail runs east to historic Gambier, the home of Kenyon College.
-Here, one can stop for a rest at one of the trail's restroom facilities and take photos of a cosmetically restored 1940s-era ALCO 0-6-0 steam locomotive, tender, flatcar and caboose.
-From Gambier, the trail continues northeast toward Howard, underneath Route 36 through a stone-arched tunnel, and then continues on towards Danville.
-Convenient mile markers along the way make it easy to note distances and to mark progress in physical fitness programs.
+Vernon's Phillips Park, by a gravel parking area, and runs eastward along Knox County’s Kokosing River past forested hills, wetlands, and family farms.
+At Gambier, the trail runs through the campus of Kenyon College.
+A cosmetically restored 1940s-era ALCO 0-6-0 steam locomotive, tender, flatcar and caboose sit alongside the trail here; there are also a restroom and benches.
+From Gambier, the trail continues northeast toward Howard, underneath Route 36 through a stone-arched tunnel, and then on towards Danville.

-This trail at present is the longest paved rail-trail in the US maintained solely by volunteers and donations.
-It is also one of the first 500 rail trails in the U.S.
+This trail is the longest paved rail trail in the U.S. maintained solely by volunteers and donations.

 Wildlife along the trail includes white-tailed deer, gray squirrel, chipmunk, groundhog, mink, wild turkey, great blue heron, bald eagle, and several species of hawk and owl.
 Spring and summer wild flowers include trillium, mayapple, and jack-in-the-pulpit.